gavinmcfarland/combino/tests/data/output/README.md

 ## Description

-This is a TypeScript project template.
+This is a base project for Plugma template.

 ## Installation